Bachelor in International Hospitality Management

 - Sustainable Tourism Management

 The hospitality industry is a major employer worldwide.
+In Greece, more than 20% of employment or more than 1 million people work for the tourism and hospitality industries.
 Opportunities are diverse and range from hotel management to marketing, event and conference management and small business enterprises in the restaurant sector, for example.
-The number of opportunities is growing and employers are looking for graduates with real-life vocational experience, underpinned by learning, which is where University of Bolton graduates have the ‘edge’.
+The number of opportunities is growing and employers are looking for graduates with real-life vocational experience, underpinned by learning and enhanced with skills gained through our program of studies which is where University of Bolton graduates have the ‘edge’.

 In recent years graduates have gone on to a range of roles in the wider hospitality and tourism industry globally.
 90% of our graduates find a job straight away after graduation.
 The connections and network of New York College with top hospitality and tourism employers as well as the internships provided during the program provide to our students an easy access to multiple roles in the tourism and hospitality sector.
 30% of our students continue their career in the same company that they did their internship.
 Students get the chance to work in high reputable hospitality organizations including famous brands from various hotel chains and other tourism sector businesses.

 The University of Bolton and New York College have an excellent careers service which supports all students and alumni.
 You can also find out more about postgraduate and continuing professional development courses at the University or at New York College, specifically designed for students who want to combine work with studies.

 100% hotel show at MEC Paianias – Students had the chance to meet and discuss with various hospitality providers as well as collect material and content from a diverse set of companies.
 This experience makes them understand and appreciate the complexity and variety of our great hospitality sector.